apache/mxnet/docs/install/osx_setup.md

 ```

 ### Build MXNet Shared Library
 After you have installed the dependencies, pull the MXNet source code from Git and build MXNet to produce an MXNet library called ```libmxnet.so```.
-You can clone the repository as described in the following code block, or you may try the <a href="download.html">download links</a> for your desired MXNet version.
+You can clone the repository as described in the following code block, or you may try the [download links](download.md) for your desired MXNet version.

 The file called ```osx.mk``` has the configuration required for building MXNet on OS X. First copy ```make/osx.mk``` into ```config.mk```, which is used by the ```make``` command: